winesapOS/winesapOS/CONTRIBUTING.md

 - `/usr/lib/systemd/user/winesapos-mute.service` = A user (not system) service for muting all audio.
 This is required for some newer Macs that have in-development hardware drivers that are extremely loud by default.
 - `/usr/lib/systemd/user.conf.d/20-file-limits.conf` = Configure a higher open files limit.
     - Source: `scripts/winesapos-install.sh`
-- `/usr/local/bin/winesapos-dual-boot.sh` = The script used for installing winesapOS in a dual-boot scenario.
-- `/usr/local/bin/winesapos-ventoy-bootstrap.sh` = The script used to install Ventoy support.
 - `/usr/share/libalpm/hooks/winesapos-etc-grub.d-10_linux.hook` = A Pacman hook to configure GRUB to use the winesapos-root label for booting in `/etc/grub.d/10_linux`.
 - `/usr/share/libalpm/hooks/winesapos-usr-share-grub-grub-mkconfig_lib.hook` = A Pacman hook to configure GRUB to use the winesapos-root label for booting in `/usr/share/grub/grub-mkconfig_lib.hook`.